Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 counties may have more stable firefly populations compared to the Northern region.

+## Interpretation of 2nd Analysis (Shapiro-Wilk Test)

+The Shapiro-Wilks test is what allows the researchers to determine if the data follows the normal curve or not.
+In this case it gave us a p-value of 2.2e-16.
+This demonstrates that the null hypothesis is rejected and that the data given doesn’t follow the normal curve.
+This is what allows the one-sided Wilcoxon test to be run.

-## Interpretation of 3rd Analysis (Quasipoisson Regression)
+## Interpretation of 3rd Analysis (One-Sided Wilcoxon Test)

-The quasipoisson regression confirms a significant difference between the two groups.
-The p-value in the analysis was 0.00344, indicating a statistically significant difference in abundance between Northern and Southern counties.
-Specifically, the Southern counties had higher abundance counts than the Northern counties.

-The quasipoisson model was appropriate because the data were not normally distributed, and both the Northern and Southern regions showed long-tailed distributions.
-These high-count observations lengthened the tail and influenced the distribution even when the averages mainly remained moderate.
-The Northern region contains some abnormally high-count observations, while the Southern region shows more consistent patterns of abundance.
+The one-sided wilcoxon test allows a researcher to determine if the two means of two different variables are significantly different from one another.
+In this case, it could be the comparison of the Northern and Southern abundance.
+This statistical test gave us the p-value of 0.2794.
+This shows that the Northern counties are not statistically different/higher than the Southern counties.
+This value expresses that the two regions are not statistically different from one another.

+## Interpretation of 4th Analysis (Median Test)

+The median test just calculated the different means for the two regions (Northern and Southern counties).
+The median for the Northern counties was 3.0 and the median for the southern counties was 2.5.
+As you can see the Northern counties have a slightly higher abundance than the Southern counties but as supported with the other tests run we can see that the difference is not statistically different from one another.

 # CONCLUSION

-Based on the evidence collected, there is no support for the original hypothesis that predicted a higher overall observation abundance in the Northern counties in Utah compared to the Southern counties.
-Each analysis conducted showed that there is a significant difference between the mean abundance measurements and that a significant conclusion can be drawn, but in the opposite direction from the initial hypothesis.
-The Southern counties were found to have a statistically significantly higher number of observations compared to the Northern counties in Utah.
+Based on the evidence collected, there is little support for the original hypothesis that predicted a higher overall observation abundance in the Northern counties in Utah compared to the Southern counties.
+Each analysis conducted showed that there is not a significant difference between the mean abundance measurements and that a non-significant conclusion can be drawn.
+There is however a slight favor for the Northern direction, just not enough difference to be significant.
+The Northern counties were found to have a non-statistically significantly higher number of observations compared to the Southern counties in Utah.

 There were many limitations that occurred during this experiment.
 This data was collected from various locations in Utah, but the exact